Release-Engineering-Group-13/model-service/README.md

 ## How to run:
+1. cd to directory where docker-compose.yml resides
-1. Pull and run the image (current image is not the final one)
+2. Pull and run the image (current image is not the final one)
      ```bash
     docker-compose up
     ```
-2. Go to localhost:8080/apidocs
+3. Go to localhost:8080/apidocs
-3. Click try it out button, then execute (currently returns errors due to non-functional predict method)
+4. Click try it out button, then execute (currently returns errors due to non-functional predict method)

 ## TODOS:
-- folder output content should be fetched frfom model-training somehow.
+- folder output content should be fetched from model-training somehow.
 - docker-compose should not be in this repo but in operations.
-- Predicting with model does not work yet due to unrecognized data type.
+- Predicting with model does not work yet due to unrecognized data type (should work after approving pr on lib-ml).
-- Workflow does not work due to uppercase characters in organization name (I can't change it).
+- Workflow does not work due to uppercase characters in organization name (I can't change the name).
 - Unable to change image accessibility to public (I don't have access to organization settings).
+Remove test versions in organization registry before making public (I can't do this either).